offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 |          (n,1)  | `{h}#b00 (a,2)` |       2       |
 |          (n,2)  | `{h}#800 (a,3)` |       3       |

 The backsweep testing algorithm is a different way of testing for a substring, one that exploits the properties mentioned above.
 For each element of the test string, the algorithm scans over BWT records and isolates them to some range.
-A subsequent scan only has to to consider the BWT records in the range isolated by the scan previous to it.
+A subsequent scan only has to consider the BWT records in the range isolated by the scan previous to it.
 For example, consider searching for "bba" in "abbazabbabbu¶".

 | first | last  | last_to_first |
 |-------|-------|---------------|